 1. Southwire Outdoor Extension Cord

-This pick from Southwire is the one of the most heavy-duty options on this list, making it a great pick for outdoor use.
+This pick from Southwire is one of the most heavy-duty options on this list, making it a great pick for outdoor use.
 The wire is 12 gauge, which is thicker than most of the other 14 or 16 gauge options on this list.
 At 50 feet long, it’s a good option for outdoor yard work.
 The wire has a high-visibility yellow jacket that is protective against wear and weather.
 The outlet has a transparent housing with a light that indicates when something is plugged in.

 2. Cable Matters 16 AWG Extension Cord

 You never know when you’ll need another extension cord, which is why it’s always a good idea to stock up.
 This option from Cable Matters consists of a two-pack of cables of equal length, and you can choose between eight sizes from this listing.
-The shortest is 1 foot long while the longest is 50 feet long.
+The shortest is one foot long while the longest is 50 feet long.
 The price shown below is for the 10-foot cable.
 The cable is 16 gauge, making it a good light-duty option.
 The extension cord can accommodate three-pronged plugs.

 3. Iron Forge Cable 100 Foot Extension Cord